Big Data and AI Disillusionment

 For example, if either AI or a standard conditional alert reveals that the average cost per lead spiked in a given month, a marketing leader will want to know what drove the increase.
 Without a BI tool built for the cloud and usable by non-technical business teams, this marketing leader would likely have to go back to the BI team to model this data.

 Thoughtful and exploratory what-if analysis is far more efficient at detecting potential issues and missed opportunities than AI spotting statistical anomalies.
 For this reason, companies are turning away from AI-driven BI solutions built for data teams alone.
-Instead, they’re seeking out BI solutions that allow any user to manipulate parameters, factor in multiple data sources, and set automatic alerts once specific conditions are met.
+Instead, they’re seeking out big data BI solutions that allow any user to manipulate parameters, factor in multiple data sources, and set automatic alerts once specific conditions are met.

 Big Data and AI May Develop in the Future, but People Are Your Most Pivotal Resources